19 Safety Tips for Driving at Night

 11. Avoid Distracted Driving and Minimize Device Use

 Another nighttime driving safety tip is to avoid distracted driving.
 If you’re driving at night, it demands your full concentration.
-As you’re already in a challenge struggling against low light and unpredictable conditions, distracted driving, such as using mobile phones or other devices can be dangerous in this condition.
+As you’re struggling against low light and unpredictable conditions, distracted driving, such as using mobile phones or other devices can be dangerous in these conditions.
 The National Highway Traffic Safety Administration (NHTSA) says that 3,308 people were killed in car crashes in 2022 that were caused by distracted drivers.

 12. Plan Routes Ahead and Use GPS Wisely